nciri/order/README.md

 # order

-This application was generated using JHipster 6.10.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.10.3](https://www.jhipster.tech/documentation-archive/v6.10.3).

-This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
+This is a "microservice" application intended to be part of a microservice architecture,

 This application is configured for Service Discovery and Configuration with the JHipster-Registry.
 On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
 For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].